mattwaler/swift-snippets/README.md

-# swift-snippets
+# Swift Snippets

-Swift files to grab and inject into your projects to speed things up.
+This project is a wiki-only repository of helpful Swift snippets that can be quickly copied and pasted into projects to speed up development and utilize best-practices.